davesag/node-tesla-api/README.md

 npm i node-tesla-api
 ```

-I'm only focussing on the OAuth and Vehicles aspects of the Tesla API for now.
+I'm only focussing on the `oauth`, `vehicles`, and `logs` parts of the Tesla API for now.

 The API follows the commands outlined in the [(unofficial) Tesla API](https://tesla-api.timdorr.com), but uses camelCase instead of underscores.

-**You'll need to own a Tesla to make use of this API.**
+**You'll need to have access to a Tesla**, and have a valid Tesla username and password to make use of this API.

-Please feel free to use [my Tesla referral code](https://ts.la/david60377) when you buy a Tesla - we both get some free charging that way.
+Please feel free to use [my Tesla referral code](https://ts.la/david60377) if you buy a Tesla - we both get some free charging that way.

 My code is: [`david60377`](https://ts.la/david60377)